diablodale/dp.docs/docs/_max/dp.kinect.md

 * Joint orientation data is different than jit.openni
 * jit.openni attributes often have new dp.kinect attribute names

-> :warning: Installing both the official Microsoft Kinect v1 Runtime/SDK and the SensorKinect driver
+> ⚠️ Installing both the official Microsoft Kinect v1 Runtime/SDK and the SensorKinect driver
 > for OpenNI v1.x is not supported at the same time.

 ### Known issues